 8. How will I know whether I have been accepted into a program?

-If you apply online you will receive an email immediately informing you of your confirmation of enrolment and asking you to print an Acceptance and Indemnity form which needs to be signed by yourself and a parent/guardian and posted or faxed to this office to complete your enrolment.
+If you apply online you will receive an email immediately informing you of your confirmation of enrolment and asking you to print an Acceptance and Indemnity form which needs to be signed by yourself and a parent/guardian and posted to this office to complete your enrolment.

 If you applied via the mail, a congratulations letter will be sent from this office, along with an Acceptance and Indemnity form to be signed and returned by yourself and a parent/guardian to complete your enrolment.

 9. I have not received any information from you about whether my application has been accepted?

 A letter of offer and an Acceptance and Indemnity form is usually sent from this office within 24 hours of an application being received.
 Please contact our office if you do not receive an Acceptance and Indemnity form within a few days of the application being sent to this office.
 You need to sign and return this form to confirm your acceptance of our offer.

 10. My application was sent to a Rotary club four/five weeks ago but I have not received any notification of having been accepted?
 What should I do?

 You should contact the Rotary club without delay to determine whether your request for sponsorship has been considered by the club.
 Please note than any arrangements between yourself and your local Rotary club are your responsibility and the office is only able to process applications, with payment attached, after being received from either yourself or a Rotary club.

 11. When will I get detailed information about the program and times?